-- There were no defaults in the Index during the week.
+- There was one default in the Index during the week (Revlon Consumer Products Corp).

 Unless otherwise noted, the source for all data in this report is Standard & Poor’s/LCD.
 S&P/LCD does not make any representations or warranties as to the completeness, accuracy or sufficiency of the data in this report.

-1 – Assumes 3 Year Maturity.
-Three year maturity assumption: (i) all loans pay off at par in 3 years, (ii) discount from par is amortized evenly over the 3 years as additional spread, and (iii) no other principal payments during the 3 years.
+1. Assumes 3 Year Maturity.
+Three-year maturity assumption: (i) all loans pay off at par in 3 years, (ii) discount from par is amortized evenly over the 3 years as additional spread, and (iii) no other principal payments during the 3 years.
 Discounted spread is calculated based upon the current bid price, not on par.
-Please note that Index yield data is only available on a lagging basis, thus the data demonstrated is as of June 14, 2019.
+Please note that Index yield data is only available on a lagging basis, thus the data demonstrated is as of April 22, 2022.

 This commentary has been prepared by Voya Investment Management for informational purposes.
 Nothing contained herein should be construed as (i) an offer to sell or solicitation of an offer to buy any security or (ii) a recommendation as to the advisability of investing in, purchasing or selling any security.
 Any opinions expressed herein reflect our judgment and are subject to change.
 Certain of the statements contained herein are statements of future expectations and other forward-looking statements that are based on management’s current views and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
 Actual results, performance or events may differ materially from those in such statements due to, without limitation, (1) general economic conditions, (2) performance of financial markets, (3) changes in laws and regulations and (4) changes in the policies of governments and/or regulatory authorities.
 The opinions, views and information expressed in this commentary regarding holdings are subject to change without notice.
 The information provided regarding holdings is not a recommendation to buy or sell any security.
 Fund holdings are fluid and are subject to daily change based on market conditions and other factors.